sveltia/sveltia-cms/README.md

 - Uses the GraphQL API where possible for better performance, as mentioned above.
 You don’t need to set the `use_graphql` option to enable it for GitHub and GitLab.
 - The Git branch name is automatically set to the repository’s default branch (`main`, `master` or whatever) if not specified in the configuration file, preventing data loading errors due to a hardcoded fallback to `master`[^27].
 - You can [disable automatic deployments](#disabling-automatic-deployments) by default or on demand to save costs and resources associated with CI/CD and to publish multiple changes at once[^24].
 - The GitLab backend support comes with background [service status](https://status.gitlab.com/) checking, just like GitHub.
-Checks are performed frequently and a notification is displayed prominently for both services.
+Checks are performed frequently and an incident notification is displayed prominently for both services.
 - You can quickly open the source file of an entry or asset in your repository using View on GitHub (or GitLab) under the 3-dot menu.

 ### Better i18n support